awsdocs/aws-cdk-guide/doc_source/ecs_example.md

 cdk init --language csharp
 ```

-You may now open `src/MyEcsConstruct.sln` in Visual Studio\./
+You may now open `src/MyEcsConstruct.sln` in Visual Studio\.

 ------